 Figures 1A and 1B associate typical gas flow rates with oil flow rates and gas-to-oil ratios.
 A gas flow rate found in Figures 1A or 1B is used to select curves in Figures 2 to 11.
-Figures 2 to 11 have been developed using an oil drop size distribution with a 750 μm volume median diameter.
-This drop size distribution was derived from an annular, two-phase flow situation.
-The shaded area in Figure 1B identifies flows outside of the annular flow conditions for which this drop size distribution was derived.
-The oil drops formed under these "low-flow" conditions are likely to be larger than those used to develop Figures 2 to 11.
+Figures 2 to 11 have been developed using an oil droplet size distribution with a 750 μm volume median diameter.
+This droplet size distribution was derived from an annular, two-phase flow situation.
+The shaded area in Figure 1B identifies flows outside of the annular flow conditions for which this droplet size distribution was derived.

+Oil ejected from an orifice under these "low-flow" conditions may be in the form of slugs or droplets larger than those used to develop Figures 2 to 11.
 Therefore, Figures 2 to 11 are not valid for the flow conditions that fall in the shaded areas below the "limit lines" plotted for each of the pipe diameters in Figure 1B.